Transparency

 The degree of public interest in BCC at the time caused Business by The Book, a registered charity that provides independent reviews of Christian charities to help donors and others make their decisions, to a look at BCC’s Financial Report.
 The reviewer, Ted Sherwood submitted a list of questions to the Board.
 These, along with the fact the Board did not respond, were subsequently published on the Business by The Book website.

-2020 and 2021 Financial Viability Concerns
+2020 Financial Viability Concerns

 As a result of the Federal Ministers investigation, records held by the Administrative Appeals Tribunal (BCEL and Minster for Education and Youth [2021] AATA 4629 (25 November 2021) reveal BCEL was found not to be a fit and proper person as the Approved Authority for Brindabella Christian College (17 May 2021) and conditions were imposed requiring change in governance arrangements and improved financial management.